bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 ### Basic habits are the biggest factors in success

-XGBoost machine learning algorithm...

-Weight and behaviour tags in raw data.
+In addition to tracking weight data, you can track behaviours that influence your weight.
+The most popular way of doing this is by tracking food intake using an app.

+But instead of zooming in on calories and grams of protein, you can look at the top-level behaviours:
+- Did you track your food today?
+- Did you eat out?
+- Was your sleep good?

-Feature selection to tease out the most important factors influencing weight loss.
-It works by removing
+You can log those behaviours daily with your weight data and use machine learning to tease out the most important factors influencing weight loss.

-Classifying behaviours which influenced weight loss...

-Important features

-XGBoost
+Here I used the XGBoost algorithm to model weight and behaviour data, selecting the features that have the most predictive power.
+These are the important behaviours.

 ## How to take action on this